MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 # Create, Evaluate, and score a Machine Fault Detection Model

-In this notebook, you learn the data science work flow with an end-to-end example.
+In this tutorial, you learn the data science workflow with an end-to-end example.
 The scenario is to use machine learning to have a more systematic approach to fault diagnosis in order to proactively identify issues and take actions before a machine's actual failure.
 In this scenario, the aim is to predict whether a machine would experience a failure based on features such as process temperature, rotational speed, etc.

 The summary of main steps you take in this notebook are: